 The cost of this program is just $350, including a $100 administrative fee and a $250 exam registration fee.

-The exam date for all CAQ exams (**except for the new Pediatrics and Hospital Medicine CAQs) is Sept.
-9, 2013.
-Schedule your CAQ exam early to improve the likelihood of a convenient testing location.
+September 12-16, 2016 - Second exam window for all CAQ Exams (Apply and schedule your CAQ Exam early to improve the likelihood of a convenient testing location.)

 Once awarded, a CAQ will be valid for a period of ten years (provided that licensure status and PA-C certification are maintained).

 For more details, select a CAQ program from the list on the left, and read more there.